-Dividends are a type of investment income generated from stocks and from mutual funds that contain stocks.
-They represent a share of corporate profits paid out to investors, and they're taxed when they're paid out.
-If your income includes dividends, this presents some special considerations at tax time.
+Qualified dividends are a type of investment income that's earned from stocks and mutual funds that contain stocks.
+They're a share of corporate profits that are paid out to investors.
+They're taxable income.

 What Is a Qualified Dividend?

-But this holding period can be longer in the case of preferred stock, which must be held for 90 days or more during a 181-day period that begins 90 days before the ex-dividend date.
-This rule applies if the dividends result from time periods exceeding 366 days.
+The holding period can be longer for preferred stock.
+These assets must be held for more than 91 days during a 181-day period that begins 90 days before the ex-dividend date.
+This rule applies if the dividends result from time periods of 367 days or more.

 Other Types of Dividends

-Form 1099-DIV is issued by mutual fund companies, brokers and corporations to an investor if $10 or more of dividend income was paid out during the year.
-Form 1099-DIV reports dividends information in the following places:
+Form 1099-DIV is issued to investors by mutual fund companies, brokers, and corporations when $10 or more in dividend income is paid out during the year.
+Form 1099-DIV reports dividends in the following places:

 - Box 1a: Ordinary dividends reflecting the total amount of dividends paid to you